OtmaneRiffi/Formations/README.md

 Final project for the Building AI course

 ## Summary
 This solution aims to determine the right number of dishes to prepare for food distribution while ensuring that all beneficiaries will have enough to eat and minimizing food waste.
-This solution must be based on previous food distributions and take into account many phenomena such as the weather, the day of the week, the season, the number of people during the previous distribution, and many others.

 ## Background